bazzline/rsyslog_mysql_housekeeping/documentation/setup/install.md

 #add user name, password and days
 vim data/local_config.sh

+#if you run systemd
-#you can to choose between on of the three shipped timers
+# you can to choose between on of the three shipped timers
 systemctl enable weekly-rsyslog-housekeeping.timer
 #_or
 systemctl enable daily-rsyslog-housekeeping.timer